How to become

 Work

-You could get into this job by starting as a kennel worker then move on to training dogs and working with their owners.
+You could get into this job by starting as a kennel worker, then move on to training dogs and working with their owners.
+Your employer would put you through an assistance dog training programme.

 Volunteering

-You could gain experience of working with dogs and using positive training techniques through volunteering.
+You could get experience of working with dogs and using positive training techniques through volunteering.

 This might include: